XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FeatureVerified Details

-Compatible softwareProprietary web and mobile only; no support for MetaTrader, TradingView, API integration
+Compatible softwareProprietary NBDB web platform and mobile app only; no MetaTrader 4/5, TradingView, or external API options

-Order typesMarket, limit, stop, stop-limit, trailing stop, conditional; no OCO or bracket orders
+Order typesMarket, limit, stop-limit, trailing stop, conditional orders; OCO not supported

-Auto trading / Automated strategiesNot available; manual trading only
+Auto trading / Automated strategiesNot supported; no Expert Advisors, bots, or copy trading

-Asset search and filtersYes; efficient tools for stocks, ETFs, mutual funds, options, and bonds
+Asset search and filtersStrong search and screening tools for stocks, ETFs, mutual funds, and options

 Verified Details

-NBC Wealth for iOS/Android; no MetaTrader, TradingView, crypto app, or mobile wallet
+NBC Wealth app for iOS/Android; no MetaTrader, TradingView, or crypto wallet integration

 Usability